 Activity 1: Letter A Sorting + Recognition Game (Tip: We recommend laminating the pieces after you print them out so you can repeat the game.)

 (+) Upgrade this game by focusing on the different sounds the letter A makes.
-The letter a makes at least 3 sounds in English, but we will only focus on the long ā (as in “cake”), short ă (as in “apple”) for this activity.
+The letter a makes 3 sounds in English, but we will only focus on the long ā (as in “ape”), and the short ă (as in “apple”) for this activity.
 On each apple picture, write a word that starts with the letter A. On the baskets, label one basket “long ā” and the other “short ă.”
 Next, read each word to your child and have them place the apple in the correct basket.

 Read Apple Countdown.
 Demonstrate the counting as needed, but let your child do as much of the counting as they’re able to.